 This test measures the level of troponin in your blood.
 Troponin is a protein found in muscle that helps it contract.
 There are three different troponins: troponin C (TnC), troponin T (cTnT) and troponin I (cTnI).
 When there is damage to heart muscle, cTnI and cTnT are released into the blood.

 A blood sample is taken by needle from a vein in the arm.

 No test preparation is needed.

-Troponin tests are usually requested (CK–MB if troponin test not available), in persons who have prolonged chest pain or pain that occurs at rest.
+Troponin tests are usually requested in persons who have prolonged chest pain or pain that occurs at rest.

 A heart attack usually occurs because one of the blood vessels (called coronary arteries) that bring blood to your heart muscle is blocked.
 This happens when a blood clot forms in a blood vessel that is already partially blocked.
 The partial blockage, which happens gradually over many years, is usually caused by too much fat layered in the wall of the blood vessel (this is often called hardening of the arteries — the medical term for this is atherosclerosis).